 New housing should be built so that residents can walk, cycle and use public transport to go about their daily lives.
-The Transport for New Homes Association brings transport and planning together to make this vision a reality.
+Transport for New Homes brings transport and planning together to make this vision a reality.

-Anyone with a professional, academic or personal interest in transport and planning is invited to become a supporter of the Transport for New Homes Association.
+Anyone with a professional, academic or personal interest in transport and planning is invited to become a supporter of Transport for New Homes.